EMDR for Complex Trauma (CPTSD)

 Notice and shift relational patterns that no longer serve you

-Frequently Asked Questions about Complex PTSD
+Frequently Asked Questions about Therapy for Complex Trauma

 -